emacsmirror/zpresent/README.md

 ### Basics

 The zpresent input file is an org-mode file.
 Each top-level headline (that is, a line beginning with a single asterisk) is the start of a new slide.
 The title for that slide is the headline.
+Each nested item under that headline is a new row in the slide.

+To present an org file, open that file, then run `#'zpresent`.

 ### Example 1